oracle/terraform-provider-oci/website/docs/r/load_balancer_hostname.html.markdown

 The following arguments are supported:

 * `hostname` - (Required) (Updatable) A virtual hostname.
 For more information about virtual hostname string construction, see [Managing Request Routing](https://docs.us-phoenix-1.oraclecloud.com/Content/Balance/Tasks/managingrequest.htm#routing).
 Example: `app.example.com`
+* `load_balancer_id` - (Required) The [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm) of the load balancer to add the hostname to.
+* `name` - (Required) A friendly name for the hostname resource.
+It must be unique and it cannot be changed.
+Avoid entering confidential information.
+Example: `example_hostname_001`

 ** IMPORTANT **